Be Proactive-Make Information Security a Priority

 In recent months, ransomware attacks have become more common and egregious.
 In the early ransomware attacks, files and folders were encrypted.
 In recent months, the attacks have resulted in some or all of the organization’s servers encrypted or locked.
 If the organization has no backup or the backup is infected, and the encryption can’t be defeated, the organization will most likely be forced to pay the ransom.
-The ransom payment is normally required in bitcoin.
-Unless the organization holds bitcoin, it normally takes a number of days to obtain the bitcoin resulting in additional downtime, lost revenue, and in some cases reputational damage for the organization.
+The ransom payment is normally required in bitcoins.
+Unless the organization holds bitcoins, it normally takes a number of days to obtain the bitcoin resulting in additional downtime, lost revenue, and in some cases reputational damage for the organization.

 The insider threat is a challenge for all organizations.
 Whether an employee or contractor, this is an individual whom the organization believes is a well-intentioned person and has entrusted with access to its information.
 In some instances the individual has access to highly sensitive information including PII, PHI, financials, and highly valuable IP.
 The insider threat is difficult to detect because often times the person appears to be well-intentioned, but is harboring deep seated resentment or has personal issues which are motivating his behavior.
 During the last few years, the media has repeatedly reported on the significant damage perpetrated by insiders to organizations as well as our national security.

 Nation state actors may present the most formidable threat.
 Commonly referred to as the Advanced Persistent Threat, this group of actors is highly skilled, extremely well-funded, and organized.
 Often times, this actor has hundreds of people working towards exploiting a network or a group of systems.
 Their goal may be to steal IP, target critical infrastructure, gain access to PII for targeting purposes, or disrupt businesses or processes in the United States.
-During the last couple of years, these actors launched DDOS attacks against the financial services sector, stole IP from a number of U.S. business, and sought to disrupt processes in this country.
+During the last couple of years, these actors launched DDOS attacks against the financial services sector, stole IP from a number of U.S. businesses, and sought to disrupt processes in this country.
 In many instances, due to the skill of the actors, they were able to remain undetected in victims’ networks for months and then move laterally through the network to gain access to additional information which they exfiltrated.
-In other cases, victims believed they successfully eradicated the nation state actor from their networks only to find the actor was somewhere else in their network.
+In other cases, victims believed they successfully eradicated the nation state actor from their networks only to find the actor was somewhere else in their network

 Regardless of the adversary, hacktivist, criminal, insider, or nation state, it’s nearly impossible to prevent an attack.
 Rather, organizations must focus on reducing their risk to attack and be prepared to contain and mitigate when an attack occurs.
 The most successful organizations are those that effectively balance people, processes, and technology.
 No organization, big or small, can do everything at once.
 So, it’s important to develop a plan and a strategy that works for your organization.
 Many organizations follow the National Institute for Standards and Technology (NIST) Cybersecurity Framework.